 There are two types of people: the ‘outdoorsy’ crowd and the slightly less outdoorsy crowd who enjoy the outdoors but do not wish to directly interact with nature.
 In Berlin, there’s a hotel that caters to both crowds.
 Hüttenplast brings the beauty of the outdoors inside.
 Once a vacuum cleaner factory, Hüttenplast stands today as a lofty, unique 2,000-square-foot vintage caravan hotel.
 Guests can spend the night in a refurbished Airstream-like caravan, cozy wooden cabin, or factory room.
 Outside of your caravan or cabin is your living room and a whimsical ‘outdoor’ space lined with what else but indoor plants, and furnished with outdoor furniture, lawn chairs, and hammocks.
 The Hüttenplast beats the traditional hotel stay with a one-of-a-kind experience that will sure to be an experience on its own as you explore Berlin.

 3. Kraftwerk Berlin

-From turbines to techno, Kraftwerk Berlin has seen the times change.
+From turbines to techno, Kraftwerk Berlin has seen the times change, and is on the coolest list of Berlin attractions.
 In its past life, Kraftwerk Berlin was the Mitte power plant.
 Built between 1961 and 1964, Mitte powered the East German regions of Berlin.
 It was abandoned in 1997 when another power plant opened.
 In 2006, Mitte re-opened its doors as Kraftwerk Berlin, a 235,000-square-foot concrete and steel event space which houses the massive 86,000-square-foot techno club Tresor.
 Kraftwerk Berlin is also a space used for exhibitions, concerts, arts festivals, and symposiums.